I have developed a curious obsession.

 So, are these impressive figures?
 Who knows?
-The problem is that without knowing how the survey was set up, there are just too ways in which figures like this might actually be mediocre.
+The problem is that without knowing how the survey was set up, there are just too many ways in which figures like this might actually be mediocre.

 These don’t seem to be like the surveys that you might be used to in political opinion polling – usually of around 1,000 voters with a lot of care taken to get a representative sample.